First of all, why this matters?

 Example:

 Humans tag pictures that have cats in them versus those that don’t.
-Then, with iterating, the algorithm starts building a model that recognizes if the picture has a cat in it or not, and, as accurate as a human being, can decide if the picture needs the tag. a Once the accuracy level is high enough, the machine has now “learned” what a cat looks like.
+Then, with iterating, the algorithm starts building a model that recognizes if the picture has a cat in it or not, and, as accurately as a human being, can decide if the picture needs the tag. a Once the accuracy level is high enough, the machine has now “learned” what a cat looks like.

 Deep Learning